 Contribute to the event by actively listening to the speaker and asking appropriate questions.
 Suggested questions are listed.
 Feel free to ask others you may have.
-Fill out this section during the event.

 What does a typical day look like for you?

 How much money do you earn?